 Porsche and Lexus Dominate

-Both brands have placed very well in J.D.
+Both brands (images above: Lexus and Porsche) have placed very well in J.D.
 Power and Associates studies and Consumer Reports studies and evaluations over the last decade.
 In the last 10 consecutive J.D.
 Power Initial Quality Studies, both Lexus and Porsche have been in the top ten rankings, and most of the time they’ve been in the top five.
 The automakers are renowned for their dependability and longevity, and they have some of the highest customer satisfaction ratings in the industry.

 Porsche has been known as a reliable automaker for much longer than a decade.
 The automaker claims that over 70 percent of all of the vehicles it has ever produced are still on the road today.
 That is a true testament to how good its vehicles really are.
 Of course, many of those cars are highly coveted sports cars, so they probably don’t see as many miles as most cars from other automakers.
 They're also likely better maintained over time.
 Still, Porsche has been around for a long time, and the high number of vehicles still on the road shouldn't be overlooked.